 How to choose a travel backpack | Travel Backpacks Choosing the right backpack for your trip is probably the single most important travel purchase that you will make before leaving home.
 Your backpack will be your companion, your house, and the most important piece of gear accompanying you around the world.
 There are many brands and styles out there, so apart from a few important considerations, the rest is up to your style of travel and preference.
 Style First, you will most definitely want an internal frame travel backpack.
 Next, you will have to decide on the size.
 To get an idea of what you may be carrying, take a look at my backpacking packing list!
 Size 3,000-5,000 cubic inches (50-80 liters) – is the most popular size for extended budget travel trips such as gap years, but if you can get away with a smaller backpack – do it!
-Durability Fit Here’s how to fit a backpack properly: Side or top loading Where to buy a travel backpack?
+Durability The two critical features on any backpack that are most prone to tear up are the straps and zippers.
+Fit Here’s how to fit a backpack properly: Side or top loading Where to buy a travel backpack?

 25 Wonderful Places To Visit In Your Lifetime If you like this story feel free to share...
 Grand Canyon: One of the beautiful places of the world, Grand Canyon is the steep-sided gorge carved by the Colorado River in Arizona State of United States.
 The powerful sources that cause an impact on the Grand Canyon is erosion, first is by water and second is by wind.
 Nearly 5 million people visit the 1 mile deep Grand Canyon every year.
 The best time to visit Grand Canyon is during the summer, fall and mild spring, but most locals agree that winter is the great time to visit.
 Great Barrier Reef: This is the world’s largest coral reef ecosystem.
 The reef supports 10,000 species which consists of 1500 types of fishes and 200 kinds of birds.
 Florida: This state built its entire identity with tourism.
 The South Island: The South Island of New Zealand is characterized by grand open landscapes.
 The south island has ten national parks.
 Cape Town: Cape Town is situated at the tip of the African Continent.
 Golden Temple: Las Vegas: Sydney: New York: Uluru:

 The Universal Packing List - StumbleUpon Sample Western Europe Travel Itinerary Dublin->Glasgow->Edinburgh->Manchester->London->Amsterdam->Rotterdam->Brussels->Paris->Bordeaux->Zaragoza-> Madrid->Lisbon->Lagos->Sevilla->Malaga->Valencia->Barcelona->Toulouse->Marseille->Lyon->Geneva->Bern->Milan-> Genoa->Florence->Rome->Naples->Venice->Munich->Stuttgart->Frankfurt->Berlin->Hamburg->Copenhagen See it all with this itinerary.
 Start in Dublin and see the Emerald Isle before having Haggis in Scotland.
 Minimum Completion Time: 3.5 months You can get 10% off your European Rail Pass when you purchase our editor’s book on how to save money traveling the world!